OperationSpark/Playing-With-Objects/README.md

 1 - Get a Person
 -------------------
-Fill out the `getPerson` function, you can access the text that is typed into the `name` input box with:
+Fill out the `getPerson` function.

+You can access the text that is typed into the `name` input box with:

 ```js